-AN: You are listening to Direct Colors podcast: Episode 10.
-I’m Amie Nolen and today we’re talking with Direct Colors General Manager, Shawna Turner about what to do about carpet tack holes on concrete floors.
+AN: I’m Amie Nolen and today we’re talking with Direct Colors General Manager, Shawna Turner about what to do about carpet tack holes on concrete floors.

 We often receive questions abut carpet tack holes from homeowners remodeling basements and indoor floors.
 Most carpets are stretched and attached to wooden strips and nailed into the concrete along the perimeter of the floor.
 When the boards are removed, even the most careful person tends to leave unsightly holes and chips in the concrete.
 The question is what can be done to fill the holes and still have an attractive decorative concrete floor.

 AN: So here’s a question from a customer about a recent project they were working on:

 “I want to acid stain the floors in my house.
 What can I do to hide the holes around the perimeter of my rooms after the carpet has been removed?”

 Shawna Turner: Well, that does get to the heart of the matter to be sure.
 Covering carpet tack holes can be difficult.
 Acid stain will react differently to the patching material than the actual slab itself which in most cases highlights the patch more than the floor.
 If you can’t live with the holes, consider applying a thin layer of DCI Concrete Overlay in the form of a border around the room.
 The concrete overlay borders will cover the tack holes while producing an attractive outline for your floor.
 Even when using the same color of acid stain, a variation in color will occur.
 Sometimes additional damage can occur when pulling the tack strips so if you have deeper holes bigger than a dime to a quarter in size, consider applying DCI Concrete Patching Compound first and sanding flush with the floor before applying the overlay.
 A border does involve extra work but the finished product is outstanding.

 AN: How exactly do you use the overlay product?